Special Relativity -- Applications to astronomy and the accelerator physics: Relativistic Spin Dynamics

+The BMT equation is valid in any Lorentz frame and, together with the covariant force law, consistently describes the motion of a charged particle with spin and magnetic moment.
+The covariant equation of spin motion for a relativistic particle subjected to the four-force $Q^{\mu} = e F^{\mu\nu}u_\nu$ (as expressed in the Lorentz lab frame, Eq.~(\ref{DDS})) serves as a relativistic generalization of the classical spin dynamics equation in the particle’s rest frame.
+This generalization embeds the three Larmor spin precession equations into the four-dimensional structure of Minkowski space-time.

+In Lorentz coordinates, there exists a kinematic constraint $S^{\mu}u_{\mu} = 0$, which expresses the orthogonality between the four-spin and the four-velocity vectors.
+Due to this condition, the four-dimensional dynamical equation, Eq.~(\ref{DDS}), effectively contains only three independent equations of motion.
+By substituting the explicit form of the Lorentz force, one finds that Eq.~(\ref{DDS}) inherently satisfies the constraint $S^{\mu}u_{\mu} = 0$, as required.
+To demonstrate this, note that in any Lorentz frame, the time component of the spin satisfies $S^0 = \vec{S}\cdot\vec{v}$.
+Although $S^0$ vanishes in the particle's rest frame, its derivative with respect to proper time, $dS^0/d\tau$, does not necessarily vanish.
+In fact, the condition $d(S^{\mu}u_{\mu})/d\tau = 0$ leads directly to $dS^0/d\tau = \vec{S}\cdot d\vec{v}/d\tau$.
+The immediate generalization of $d\vec{S}/d\tau = eg\vec{S}\times\vec{B}_R/(2mc)$ and $dS^0/d\tau = \vec{S}\cdot d\vec{v}/d\tau$ to arbitrary Lorentz frames is Eq.(\ref{DDS}) as can be checked by reducing to the rest frame.
+A methodological parallel can thus be drawn between this formulation and the relativistic generalization of Newton's second law.

-In order fully to understand the meaning of the embedding of the Newton's dynamics law in the Minkowski space-time, one must keep in mind that, above, we characterized Newton's equation in the Lorentz comoving frame as a phenomenological law.
-The microscopic interpretation of the inertial mass of a particle is not given.
-In other words, it is generally accepted that Newton's second law is a phenomenological law and the rest mass is introduced in an ad hoc manner.
-The system of coordinates in which the equations of Newton's mechanics are valid can be defined as Lorentz rest frame.
-The relativistic generalization of the Newton's second law to any Lorentz frame permits us to make correct predictions.
+To fully grasp the significance of embedding the spin dynamics law within Minkowski space-time, it is important to recall that the spin dynamics equation, as presented earlier in the Lorentz comoving frame, is characterized as a phenomenological law.
+Its formulation does not provide a microscopic interpretation of a particle’s magnetic moment.
+In other words, the spin dynamics law is generally accepted as phenomenological, with the magnetic moment introduced in an ad hoc manner.
+The coordinate system in which the classical equations of motion for a particle’s angular momentum are valid is referred to as the Lorentz rest frame.
+The relativistic generalization of the three-dimensional equation $d\vec{s}/d\tau = eg\vec{s}\times\vec{B}_R/(2mc)$ to an arbitrary Lorentz frame enables accurate predictions of spin behavior across different reference frames.